Get in touch with us

 Buying & Investing in Real Estate in Portugal as a Foreigner - What Is Required?

-Foreigners planning to purchase a property must obtain a Portuguese Tax Identification Number (NIF) from the local tax office.
-This number is required during the property acquisition process.
 The NIF is essential not only for property transactions but also for various financial activities in Portugal, such as opening a bank account, signing utility contracts, and paying taxes.

-Additionally, foreign buyers should be aware of other critical steps in the process of purchasing real estate in Portugal.
-This includes choosing a suitable legal representative who can guide them through the local laws, property rights, and any potential restrictions on foreign ownership.
+Choosing a suitable legal representative can help guide you through the local laws and property rights.
 It is important to conduct thorough due diligence on the property, which includes verifying ownership, checking for any outstanding debts or legal issues, and understanding the zoning regulations.
+For overseas clients, Portugal Homes offers its tax representation service, so the whole process can be done without harass to the buyer.

 Business area of Parque das Nações, Lisbon.